MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 1. If you are curious, examine the **CameraGesturesController** game object in the **Inspector** window.
 Note that it has a **Gesture Trigger** component.
 We used this component to wire the different states in the **GrabReleaseGesture** to various methods in the **CameraManipulation** script (found in **MicrosoftGesturesToolkit\Scripts** directory).

-    To learn more about specifying custom gestures with XAML and wiring their states to methods in a game object, refer to [step 2](unity-tutorials-3d-object-manipulation-hand.md#step-2---move-object-in-2d-using-the-hand) of the [3D Object Manipulation (Hand) tutorial](unity-tutorials-3d-object-manipulation-hand.md).
+    To learn more about specifying custom gestures with XAML and wiring their states to methods in a game object, refer to [step 3](unity-tutorials-3d-object-manipulation-hand.md#step-3---grab-and-move-object-using-gestures) of the [3D Object Manipulation tutorial](unity-tutorials-3d-object-manipulation-hand.md).

 ## Troubleshooting